Visit the Best State Museums and National Galleries in Berlin

 Cranach highlights in the Gemäldegalerie in Berlin

 Most of Berlin’s State Museums are located either on Museum Island in the heart of Berlin-Mitte or in the Kulturforum near Potsdamer Platz to the south of Tiergarten.
-Further major museums are the Hamburger Bahnhof Museum of Contemporary Art near the main station and smaller museums near Schloss Charlottenburg and in Dahlem.
-The Pergamonmuseum and Neues Museum are the most popular state museums in Berlin.
+Further major museums are the Hamburger Bahnhof Museum of Contemporary Art near the main train station and smaller museums near Schloss Charlottenburg palace and in Dahlem.
+The Pergamonmuseum and Neues Museum are the most popular state museums in Berlin while the Neue Nationalgalerie is the most visited art gallery.

 State Museums on Museumsinsel in Berlin Mitte